plotly/academy/_react/1-introduction.md

 ##### Node

 Node.js is a JavaScript runtime for your terminal.
 Don't worry too much about it, but it's used by some tools we'll be using to build our application.
-Head over to [nodejs.org](https://nodejs.org), follow the instructions there to install the latest version (v6 at the time of this writing) and you're good to go!
+Head over to <a target="_blank" href="https://nodejs.org">nodejs.org</a>, follow the instructions there to install the latest version (v6 at the time of this writing) and you're good to go!

 #### Default exports